aome510/spotify-player/README.md

 ### Streaming

-`spotify-player` supports streaming (needs to be built/installed with `streaming` feature, enabled by default), which allows to the application to play music directly from terminal without other Spotify clients.
+`spotify-player` supports streaming, which needs to be built/installed with `streaming` feature (enabled by default) **and** with an audio backend (`rodio-backend` by default).
+The streaming feature allows to `spotify-player` to play music directly from terminal.

-It uses the [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
+The application uses [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
 The integrated client will register a Spotify speaker device under the `spotify-player` name, which is accessible on the [Spotify connect](#spotify-connect) device list.

 #### Audio backend